 • At KIREAJI, we offer more than just tools—we provide “partners” that enrich your cooking experience.
 Carefully crafted by skilled artisans, KIREAJI knives are valuable tools that will be cherished and used for a long time, making your time in the kitchen even more special.

-• What Kind of Knife is a Good Knife?
+• What Makes a Good Knife?

 Super-Steel-Honyaki-Yanagiba-Japanese-sword-shaped-360mm-Mirror-Polished-both-sides